Shimadakunn/Etherum-Voting/README.md

 The whitelist works as a merkle tree.\
 The voting is managed by a smart contract (contracts/Vote.sol).

-Features of the website are dependent on the addresses connected.\
+Features of the website are dependent on the address connected.\
 Owner has possibilities to add candidates and see results.\
 Voters has possibilties to vote.\
 Others sees nothing.